St. Edmund's Anglican Church: Building

+Giehl also designed the building's colorful abstract windows.

 After the final St. Edmunds Congregation left in 2012, the building remained empty until it was sold in 2015 to a newly formed Christian congregation, the Crimson Way church.
 The new owners painted the clapboard exterior of the church's apse white.

 As of August 2025, the building was occupied by Auxano Church.
 Auxano attached a large unfinished wooden cross to the exterior of the apse.
 The interior altar area is now painted flat white and grey, decorated with an additional large unfinished wooden cross.

 Declaration of St. Edmund's Church

 The Declaration of St. Edmund's Church is an important document in the history of Anglicanism in the American Midwest as St. Edmund's was the first parish in Wisconsin to leave the Episcopal Church while remaining in the Anglican Communion.